The trials and tribulations of working from home and how to better your experience.

 Before we were in the midst of a global pandemic, I made a pledge to myself that 2020 would be my year of self-care.
 My goal was to eat healthier, work out more and get a full night’s rest as often as possible.
 This resolution proved to be easier than I imagined when most of the world, including HSBC U.S., went into lockdown and followed mandatory work from home orders.

 I am used to a two-hour commute each way from my home in New Jersey to the HSBC offices in midtown Manhattan, but now I take advantage of those four hours I have gotten back due to this sudden change of lifestyle.
 It has certainly been an adjustment period for all, but some advice I can give is to take time for you.
 Whether that is blocking time off your calendar from meetings to get desk work done, going for a 15-minute walk in the middle of the day or practicing deep breathing exercises, it will pay off to take the time to do these small things for yourself.

-Managing Family and Friends With Work
+Managing Family and Friends when Working from Home

 19 years ago, I was blessed with twins and although they were extremely disappointed to have their first year of living on a college campus cut short, my wife and I were relieved to have them home and safe.
 Due to preexisting health conditions and other reasons for medical attention, having them home has been a time to cherish… we can do more, check-in more and be there for emotional support around the clock.
 Conversations like what classes to pick for next semester are now easier and deeper than just the quick and sometimes disconnected phone call it was before.